.NET Baby Steps: Part VII - Caching

 Photo296 Note: This post is part of a series and you can find the rest of the parts in the series index.

-.NET has had one out of the box way to do caching in the past, System.Web.Caching.
-While a good system it suffered from two issues.
-Firstly it was not extensible, so if you wanted to cache to disk or SQL or anywhere other than memory you were out of luck and secondly it was part of ASP.NET and while you could use it in WinForms it took a bit of juggling.
+.NET has had one out-of-the-box way to do caching in the past, System.Web.Caching.
+While a good system, it suffered from two issues.
+Firstly, it was not extensible, so if you wanted to cache to disk or SQL or anywhere other than memory, you were out of luck.
+Secondly, it was part of ASP.NET and while you could use it in WinForms, it took a bit of juggling.

-The patterns & practises team saw these issues and have provided a caching application block in their Enterprise Library which has been used by everyone who did not want to re-invent the wheel.
-Thankfully from .NET 4 there is a caching system now included in the framework which solves those two issues above.
+The patterns & practices team saw these issues and provided a caching application block in their Enterprise Library which has been used by everyone who did not want to reinvent the wheel.
+Thankfully, from .NET 4 there is a caching system now included in the framework that solves those two issues.
 This is known as System.Runtime.Caching.

 Slow Example